 Please note that co-applicants are those individuals with responsibility for the day to day management and delivery of the project.
 Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
-In contrast, collaborators normally provide specific expertise on particular aspects of the project but who do not share in the responsibility for the delivery of the project.
+In contrast, in this definition, collaborators provide specific expertise on particular aspects of the project but do not share in the responsibility for the delivery of the project.

 A maximum of 10 co-applicants are permitted (including joint lead-applicant, if listed).

 Joint Lead Applicant